Town of Duxbury: (781) 934-1100

 Owned By: Town of Duxbury

-Keene’s Brook flows through this small historic site between Keene and Temple Streets.
+Keene’s Sawmill is a historic site in Duxbury, MA.
 In the 18th century, a sawmill produced boxes for cranberries here.
 Portions of the granite structure remain in place.
+Keene’s Brook flows through the site, between Keene and Temple Streets.

 Features